 Babies– In Denmark we love to let our kids sleep outside in the pram.
 If you do too, make sure your child is always wearing a thin wool or cotton hat.
 The head releases a large amount of heat; therefore, it is important to keep it warm, but not too warm, otherwise it becomes sweaty.
 It is also better to use a warm cardigan than a onesie, as this makes it easier for you to adjust your baby’s temperature if they get too hot in the pram.

 – It can be a good idea to dress your child in a thin wool base layer, so they can maintain a comfortable temperature without getting sweaty.
 If it is a warm day, supplement the base layer with a thin blanket.
 If it is cold, add a warmer shirt and a duvet.

 – A onesie is great for indoor sleep-wear.
 Look for a light, soft and sweat-wicking material.

 Toddlers– A onesie for toddlers is not easy to get your hands on, since they usually only go up to 2 years old in size.
 But if possible, they are excellent for small children who move a lot during their sleep.

 – Alternatively, a body and tights can be used.
-Then the child will not have a bare tummy or feet.
+Then your child will not have a bare tummy or feet.

-Older children– A two-piece outfit is great for older children, but look for a material that both keeps the child warm and dry.
+Older children– A two-piece outfit is great for older children, but look for a material that keeps your child both warm and dry.
 Even older children sometimes kick off the covers during the night.

 – Remember socks.
-If the child takes them off in his/her sleep, that is ok.
+If your child takes them off in their sleep, that is ok.

 Source: Elise Haubjerg Winther